Samuel Hibben: First job

-Life during the war
+World War I

 Hibben left MacBeth to join the Westinghouse Electric Company in 1916.
 He took time off to serve in the Army Corps of Engineers in World War I, where he designed anti-aircraft searchlights and an acoustic artillery ranging system.

-Life post-WWI
+Post-war

-After the war he rejoined Westinghouse, where he remained for the rest of his career, most of it at the company‘s Lamp Division in Bloomfield, New Jersey.
+After the war he rejoined Westinghouse, where he remained for the rest of his career, most of it at the company's Lamp Division in Bloomfield, New Jersey.
 He was appointed Director of Applied Lighting there in 1933.
 The company recognized his talents, and gave him virtually a free hand in the development of light bulbs and innovative lighting designs until his retirement in 1954.

 Hibben conceived the idea that the beauty of some geological formations could be enhanced by application of multicolored lighting.
 He first tried this out on the Natural Bridge of Virginia in 1927, where his team installed a controllable system of concealed floodlights that bathed the arch and adjacent rock walls at night in varying combinations of colors, which highlighted features not visible in daylight.
 Nocturnal tours through the arch were an instant success, and inspired Hibben to apply the same techniques to the Endless Caverns in Virginia in 1928.
 The skill and artistry of this display were also warmly received by the public, and Hibben went on to design similar systems for Carlsbad Caverns, New Mexico and Crystal Caves in Bermuda (1937).

-Fairs and expositions provided a good venue for showcasing the latest in lighting technology, and Hibben’s Westinghouse team designed displays for a number of them, including the Philadelphia Sesquicentennial (1926), Barcelona Exposition (1929), Chicago World’s Fair (1933) and the New York World’s Fair of 1939.
-Hibben’s lighting designs for the New York Fair were a milestone, being the first to introduce fluorescent lighting on a large scale.
+Fairs and expositions provided a good venue for showcasing the latest in lighting technology, and Hibben's Westinghouse team designed displays for a number of them, including the Philadelphia Sesquicentennial (1926), Barcelona Exposition (1929), Chicago World's Fair (1933) and the New York World's Fair of 1939.
+Hibben's lighting designs for the New York Fair were a milestone, being the first to introduce fluorescent lighting on a large scale.

-One of Hibben’s most interesting challenges was the upgrading of the Statue of Liberty torch lighting during World War II.
+One of Hibben's most interesting challenges was the upgrading of the Statue of Liberty torch lighting during World War II.
 The Statue lighting was turned off when the U.S. entered the war in 1941, and Westinghouse was commissioned to redesign the system.
 Hibben devised a combination of high power incandescent and mercury vapor lamps that created the illusion of a flaming torch, and also redesigned the floodlighting of the statue itself.
 The brilliant new array was switched on in a ceremony on V-E Day, May 8, 1945.